 The most popular book about screenwriting is called Save the Cat.
 The title refers to the theory that in order to get a movie audience to care about the main character, and thus the movie, you have the main character do something “nice.”
 In other words, you have them “save a cat.”
 Unfortunately, this is a misunderstanding of how audience empathy actually works; audiences are much more likely to empathize with a character when they see them messing up or being down on their luck, because it makes them feel more relatable.
 With that being said, here are my top three blunders from my first weeks in Paris, in what is certainly not a desperate attempt to get you, dear reader, to empathize me more.

-I’ve been in France for almost two months now, so I’m starting to get used to “le rhythme Français,” but there are some definite differences that have taken getting used to.
-So here are, in no particular order, 10 of the major cultural differences between France and the U.S.
+I've been in France for almost two months now, so I’m starting to get used to “le rhythme Français,” but there are some definite differences that have taken getting used to.

 The word has been looming over me like a storm cloud, a sheer cliff, or any other doom-infused image you can think of.

 I had planned to under pack for this trip.
 I had hoped to travel light and be worry free as I began this once in a lifetime adventure to Paris.
 Initially this was a simple enough goal.
 I compiled every black, white, and beige piece of clothing in my closet, the essential toiletries, a few converters, and I was set.
 I was calm, cool, and collected right up until the night before my scheduled departure.